taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default Stories;
 ~~~~~~~~

-- you can export the connected component that has access to the store
+You can export the connected component that has access to the store:

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~